Eileen Setzler-Hamilton Memorial Scholarship

 2018: Brendan Runde

-• A doctoral student at North Carolina State University under the advisement of Dr. Jeff Buckel investigating varying management approaches to offshore reef fish species.
+• A doctoral student at North Carolina State University under the advisement of Jeff Buckel investigating varying management approaches to offshore reef fish species.

 2017: Willy Goldsmith